egstad/kala/README.md

 ## What's with the name?

 Glad you asked.
 [Kāla](https://en.wikipedia.org/wiki/K%C4%81la) is a Sanskrit word that has fluid meanings and often refers to _"time"_, _"destiny"_, or _"fate"_.
 Other translations define Kala as _"an impersonal messenger of death"_.
-Gloomy, I know.
-But hell we're mortals after all; time and death go hand in hand.
+Gloomy as hell, I know... but we're mortals after all; time and death go hand in hand.

 According to Monier-Williams, kāla's verbal root (kal) means "to calculate".